georgefahmy/meal-planner/README.md

 ## Updates

-### Version 2
-#### Whats New
-* Added ability to multi select items from the meal selection window using shift key
-* Added ability to export and load databases via the file option in menu
-* Added ability to clear a single day from the plan (Right click and remove it)
-* Added ability to supply a new category, if it doesn't exist.
-* Added the ability to see the selected meal's category
-* Added the ability to export Meal plan & ingredients to a text file
-* Each main GUI box now has a tooltip explaining what to do
-* Added a date selection calendar to allow you to pick and plan future weeks

-#### Fixed
-* Updated working for some buttons and texts
-* Increase font size for error messages
-* Numerous bugs and strangeness

-### FUTURE V3 - Recipe Interface
+### V3 - Recipe Interface
 A Completely separate interface for adding detailed recipes including exact proportions and instructions.
 * Add a popup window that allows for a detailed recipe to be added
 * Meal name (also add meal to meal list)
-* ingredients and proportions in a paired list (either tuples or paired list of lists)
+* Ingredients and proportions in a paired list (either tuples or paired list of lists)
-* serving size - look up with is included in most recipes
+* Ability to extract recipe information from a provided recipe URL

 * Add functional menu options
-    * File -> add meal and ingredients
+    * File -> New Recipe, Load Database, Export Database
-    * Edit -> Edit meal, edit ingredients, edit plan
+    * Edit -> Edit meal, edit ingredients, edit plan, edit recipe
-    * Options -> increase font size (maybe)
-    * Help -> about, guide, FAQs?, send feedback
+    * Help -> about, guide